Rynold/MayneGameEngine/README.md

 This Graphics Renderer is the begining of a game engine I have been working on during my spare time.
 It uses modern OpenGL to create great looking scenes.
 So far the rendering capabilities include: Textures, Normal Maps, Parralax Mapping, Directional Lights, Point Lights, Soft Shadows, SkyBoxes and Model Loading.

+It also has basic Networking right now, so once the program starts it will prompt you in the window to choose whether your the server or not.
+Select either 'Y' or 'N' and be on your way.
+It makes no difference which one you choose for a single app, however if you want to use the networking you must select the server then open another instance and select the client.
+Moving the camera in the client will now also move the camera on the server.